Luferat/IRS_01/README.md

 ╠═══════════════════════╦══════════╣
 ║                       ║          ║
 ║                       ║  Barra   ║
-║    MENU PRINCIPAL     ║  lateral ║  → Conteúdo <main>
+║       CONTEÚDO        ║  lateral ║  → Conteúdo <main>
 ║                       ║          ║
 ║                       ║          ║
 ╠═══════════════════════╩══════════╣